About Patty Arvielo

 A first-generation Hispanic American, Arvielo learned the value of hard work from her mother, who built a successful cleaning business in California.
 At age 16, Arvielo entered the workforce with an entry-level clerical position at TransUnion Credit.
 From there, she landed a job at a prominent mortgage company, where she would rise through the ranks from a clerical loan opener all the way to branch manager to assistant vice president.

 Living by the credo “with risk comes reward,” she and her husband Rick Arvielo launched their own mortgage company in 2003.
 In the years since, Arvielo has transformed New American Funding into one of the largest independent mortgage lenders in the U.S., one that helps tens of thousands of families achieve the dream of homeownership every year.

-In fact, New American Funding is now the largest Latina-owned private mortgage company in the nation, appearing on Inc. 5000’s list of Fastest Growing Companies in America six times.
+In fact, New American Funding is now the largest Latina-owned private mortgage company in the nation, appearing on Inc. 5000’s list of Fastest Growing Companies in America seven times.
 But Arvielo’s company isn’t only defined by its size.
 Thanks to Arvielo’s dedication to creating an inclusive and encouraging environment, New American Funding has also become one of the best places to work in the entire country.